noefp/easy_gdb/README.md

 ### Gene version lookup

-It should work correctly if some lookup files are placed in the `lookup` folder.
+The Gene version lookup tool is useful to convert a list of gene identifiers to the equivalent list of genes in a different annotation version, or equivalent orthologs in other species, such as the closest model organism.
+This tool should work if some lookup files are placed in the `lookup` folder.
 Remove the provided examples and create your own lookup files following the same format.
-This tool is useful to, for example, get or provide a list of identifiers of different gene versions or orthologs in other species, such as the closest model organism.

-The variable `$max_lookup_input` (in `easyGDB_conf.php`) controls the maximum number of gene names allowed as input.

 ```
 gene1.1	gene1_v2.1